PhyPiDAQ/PhyPiDAQ.github.io/README.md

 with an ADS 1115 analog-to-digital converter.
 On the bottom right you see  the gamma-ray rate from Radon decay products measured with a GDK 101 sensor.
-Note that the experiments can also be performed without the mearuring case by assembling the components on separat bread boards connected to the Rasprerry Pi.
+Note that the experiments can also be performed without the mearuring case by assembling the components on separate bread boards connected to the Rasprerry Pi.

 Detailed descriptions of the software, hardware guides and build instructions or